 Sulphuric Acid Storage

 It’s estimated around half of sulphuric acid is used to make phosphate fertilisers.
 Like hydrochloric acid, sulphuric acid is used in the production of batteries, and processing metals such as iron, copper and steel.
-Sulfuric acid is also used to ‘clean’ impurities from petrochemicals.
+Sulphuric acid is also used to ‘clean’ impurities from petrochemicals.

 Nitric Acid Storage